soffes/blog/posts/2011-10-30-how-to-install-ruby-193.markdown

 $ rbenv install 1.9.3-p125
 ```

-*Easy as that!* It will take a few minutes to download everything and compile.
+==Easy as that!== It will take a few minutes to download everything and compile.
 Now if you'd like to use 1.9.3 by default, you can run the following command:

 ``` bash
 $ rbenv global 1.9.3-p125